ludovicocaldara/wikipedia-musical-artists/README.md

 * Run the instructions in [](setup/database) to set up the database service (optional)

-* Run the instructions in [](setup/compute) to configure the VM with ORDS, SQLcl, jupiter, MongoSH, etc.
+* Run the instructions in [](setup/compute) to configure the VM with ORDS, SQLcl, Jupyter, MongoSH, etc.

 * Create the schema using scripts in [](source/sql)

+* Open terminals with the Python Source Code, SQLcl, mongosh to show additional examples

+* Open MongoDBCompass and the Wikipedia pages to show the Infoboxes in practice

+* Go through the Jupyter Notebook